 To be notified that information and materials the University obtains during its investigation into allegations of Prohibited Conduct may be disclosed to law enforcement or others in response to a valid subpoena; and

-To be notified that he or she is not required to make a statement or otherwise provide information relevant to the investigation.
+To be notified that there is no requirement to make a statement or otherwise provide information relevant to the investigation.
 However, the investigation may continue and a decision regarding responsibility will be made based on the available statements and evidence.

 B. Additional Rights of Complainants